 Architect: Eirini Androutsopoulou

-Land n Arch wins the 1st prize at the architecture competition for the new Farsala Square
+Riverborn Square: Land n Arch has won first prize at the architectural competition for the redesign of Farsala square

-The proposal seeks to allow for the free, unimpeded movement, while maximizing the available public, open space.
-The design removes any physical obstacles and creates a single open and accessible surface from all directions.
-As a result it gives the residents of the city the maximum amount of space, by eliminating steps and any other obstacles and it allows for free movement.
+The proposal allows for free and uninterrupted movement, while maximizing the available open space.
+The design removes any physical obstacles and creates a single accessible surface from all directions.
+As a result it maximizes the amount of public space.

-A single cohesive open public space is created by a variety of carefully selected materials.
+A cohesive public space is also created by a variety of carefully selected materials.
 The natural flow of the materials reinforces the feeling that the square is a continuation of the urban environment.
-One feels that the public space has always been part of the city while there is also a feeling of free movement which creates a nice and much needed contrast to the existing urban structure.
+One feels that the square has always been part of the city while there is also free movement which creates a needed contrast to the existing urban structure.

-The design creates synergies between the urban structure and the square.
-It receives the urban flows of the streets and diffuses them on its surface, turning it into a canvas of destination and movement.
+The design creates a synergy between the urban structure and the square.
+It receives the flow of the urban streets and diffuses them on the surface of the square, transforming it into a canvas of different gatherings and movements.